FRANÇAIS

 Rotational MEMS mirror with latching arm for silicon photonics

-Brière, Jonathan, Beaulieu, Philippe-Olivier, Saidani, Menouer, Nabki, Frederic et Menard, Michaël.
+Brière, Jonathan, Beaulieu, Philippe-Olivier, Saidani, Menouer, Nabki, Frederic and Menard, Michaël.
 2015. « Rotational MEMS mirror with latching arm for silicon photonics ».
 In MOEMS and Miniaturized Systems XIV (San Francisco, CA, USA, Feb.
 9-12, 2015) Coll. « Proceedings of SPIE », vol. 9375.
 San Francisco, CA, United states : SPIE.

 Compte des citations dans Scopus : 14.